 Includes tilt, 2D automotive compass, rotation, eCompass, 6- and 9-axis Kalman filters.
 Does not include pressure/altimeter.

 If your Read/write data memory numbers differ significantly from those shown above, it may be due to your choice of linker configuration file.
 The sensor fusion team has noted that the default files shipped with IAR give a much larger number than the IAR linker configuration files shipped with the NXP KDSK example projects.

+The LPCXpresso54114 build includes FreeRTOS, the other three builds are bare metal.
+No attempt has been made to optimize the LPC linker file to minimize RAM.

-Table 13.
-Memory (in bytes) requirements for FRDM-K22F and single algorithm
+Table 16: Memory (in bytes) requirements for FRDM-K22F and single algorithm (V7.00 example)